symfony/symfony-docs/book/routing.rst

 .. note::

    Symfony also supports two other controller formats.
-The first, which contains no colon separators, refers to the controller as a service (see :doc:`/cookbook/controller/service`).
+The first contains one colon separator (e.g. ``service_name:indexAction``) and refers to the controller as a service (see :doc:`/cookbook/controller/service`).
    The second is formatted like ``ControllerClassName::methodName``.
 When Symfony sees this format, it will try to create a new instance of ``ControllerClassName`` and then call the ``methodName`` method.

 Route Parameters and Controller Arguments
 -----------------------------------------